 If your bank statement shows a double charge, or if it shows an authorisation request that doesn't go away on its own, contact your bank for help.

 Make sure that you review your outstanding balance by clicking the gear icon then Billing & payments.
 See if both payments are there and the balance is correct.
 If they are, there's no need to contact Google.

 Internet search traffic fluctuates from day to day.
-To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 20% more clicks in one day than your daily budget specifies.
+To make up for these fluctuations and to ensure that your campaigns reach their potential, Google may allow up to 2x more interactions in one day than your daily budget specifies.
 We call this overdelivery.

 However, our system makes sure that in a given billing period, you're never charged more than the number of days in that billing period multiplied by your daily budget.

 For example, if you budget £5 per day and you're charged for a 30-day billing period, the maximum that you would pay is £150.